rexresearch

 the shielding (absorption) of incident gamma radiation and its

 conversion to less energetic photons.
-Gamma photons (often denoted
+Gamma photons (often

-penetrating electromagnetic radiation emitted by, for example:
+very penetrating electromagnetic radiation emitted by, for

-Atomic nuclei making a transition from an initial excited nuclear
+Atomic nuclei making a transition from an initial excited

-state to a subsequent lower energy state, or
+nuclear state to a subsequent lower energy state, or

 Transmutation reactions (nuclear reactions in which one element